daarnolducsd/ep5book/docs/06-week6.md

 [1] TRUE
 ```

 This is true because both statements are true.
-For an or statement, if either statement is true, then the entire statement is true.
+For an or statement, we are instead testing whether either statement is true.
 For example, if our statement is "5 is equal to 5 or 5 is equal to 6", then this is true if either ``5==5 | 5==6``

 ```r